-The problem is caused by brides in straitened economic times, ordering light sponge fillings for the lower tier of the cake instead of fruit, with the more expensive and heavier fillings reserved for the upper levels.
-These are your longer lasting 'anniversary' levels - hence you'll be advised to use fruit fillings for these top levels.
-So your base ends up a lightweight sponge cake while the upper tiers are top-heavy.
+The problem was caused by brides in straitened economic times, ordering light sponge fillings for the lower tier of the cake instead of fruit, with the more expensive and heavier fillings reserved for the upper levels.
+The Upper Levels are your longer lasting 'anniversary' levels - hence you'll be advised to use longer lasting fruit fillings for the top levels.
+You can see that if your base ends up a lightweight sponge cake while the upper tiers are heavy, therein lies a construction issue.

-We managed to hide the damage on the first bride's cake by putting flowers in the cracks but the 'lean' could not be corrected.
-The second bride had to buy in a replacement cake from a local supplier.
-Hot weather in Wales is not a common problem but when you are paying £400 or more for your wedding cake, you do not want the centrepiece of your wedding to become heap of dough and icing all in a pile.
+Hot weather in Wales is not usually a problem but when you are paying £400 or more for your wedding cake, you do not want the centrepiece of your wedding to go wrong.
 We recommend you opt for a heavier base, such as fruit, which will work fine.
-If you are going for a light sponge base, do not overload the cake with heavier upper tiers, and instruct your cakemaker to insert sufficient plastic pillars, connected to each otherr within a solid frame, to fully support the cake.
+If you are going for a light sponge base, do not overload the cake with heavier upper tiers, and instruct your cakemaker to insert sufficient plastic pillars, connected to each other within a solid frame, to fully support the cake.

 Be careful about decorating the cake with fresh flowers as some flowers are poisonous.
 Use silk flowers for the cake if you wish to decorate it with flowers.

 Take care when transporting the cake.
-More than one groom has placed the cake loose in the boot of their car and arrived at the venue with their cake in pieces.
+A cake placed loose in the boot of a car will arrive at the venue in pieces (this has happened - we've seen it all!).
 In one instance two weddings had similar 'castle' cakes and we had to reassemble the damaged cake using turrets donated from the previous wedding's cake.